 The FTSE 100’s CAPE is a mean reverting statistic, which simply means that the further it is from its long-term average, the more likely it is to move back towards that average.

 This is a common feature of many financial statistics, such as the house price-to-earnings ratio.

 Despite what some property pundits think, house prices are indelibly linked to the earnings of the people who either buy or rent those houses.

-That’s why the UK house price to earnings ratio tends to hover around 4.
-Sometimes its falls to 3 or lower, as it did in the mid-1990s and sometimes it climbs above 5, as it did in 2008 and seems to be doing again today.
+That’s why the UK house price-to-earnings ratio tends to hover around 4.
+Sometimes it falls to 3 or lower, as it did in the mid-1990s and sometimes it climbs above 5, as it did in 2008 and seems to be doing again today.

 FTSE 100 CAPE probability “fan chart”

 So, having gotten that introduction out of the way, here’s my first visual too, the FTSE 100 CAPE probability “fan chart”:

 - The black line – is the FTSE 100 from 1987 to today

 - The left axis – is logarithmic, which just means that each step up is double the previous step, which you can pretty much ignore if you want to